w3f/polkadot-wiki/docs/kusama-ledger.md

 > Developer Release" instruction below.
 Otherwise hold tight, the application should be approved
 > soon!

+- Open the Manager in Ledger Live.
+- Connect and unlock your Ledger device.
+- If asked, allow the manager on your device by pressing the right button.
+- Find Kusama in the app catalog.
+- Click the Install button of the app.
+- An installation window appears.
+- Your device will display Processing…
+- The app installation is confirmed.

 ### Using the Developer Release

 > NOTE: These instructions are for pre-release only.
 They will be replaced by the instructions for